lyneca/info1903/index.md

 These graphs showed some correlation, but I decided to do some further calculations to figure out if there really was a connection.

 I created a list of ints from the datasets.
-Each day had a list item according to this
+Each day had a corresponding list item according to this
 key:
  - If there was no crash: 0
  - If there was a crash and it wasn't raining: 1